 The cultural history of both the Shinnecock and Montauk Indian tribes has been painstakingly documented with special attention to accuracy by the Suffolk County Archaelogical Association who generously contributed their material for our presentation of the local Native American community.

 Many of the Shinnecock tribe and the chief of the Montauk tribe provided pictures and are continuing their efforts to build these pages along with us.
 David Bunn Martine whose beautiful and touching paintings we feature as The Exhibition on these pages grew up on the Shinneock Reservation.
 His stunning artwork evokes a vivid picture of life as it was out here before the settlers took over their land.
-We hope you'll enjoy a glimpse at this side of the Hamptons which was here first and appreciate their importance.
-Please also visit the Shinnecock Museum which was recently built on the reservation as a special dedication to the tribe's ancestral heritage.
+We hope you'll enjoy a glimpse at this side of The Hamptons which was here first and appreciate their importance.
+Please visit the sovereign Shinnecock Nation at their official website too! shinnecock-nsn.gov The Shinnecock Museum was recently built on the reservation as a special dedication to the tribe's ancestral heritage and cultural imporatance in The Hamptons.
 For info on the upcoming Shinnecock Indian PowWow call the Pow Wow Committee: 631.283.6143

 As quoted in POLITICS: Shinnecock Indians Lay Claim to Valuable NY Land on the Above Top Secret website discussion forum ATSNN.com: "The Shinnecock Indian tribe has filed a lawsuit seeking to reclaim 3,600 acres of prime Southampton real estate - along with billions of dollars in reparations.
 In what is sure to be one of the biggest Indian land disputes in U.S. history - at least in dollar terms - the Shinnecock Indian Nation is claiming that it was swindled out of the land 150 years ago."